What Is CQB? Meaning, Tactics & Room Clearing Guide (Airsoft 2026)

 The fourth mistake is ignoring footstep noise.
 In quiet indoor environments, running sounds carry far.
 Many beginners habitually sprint through spaces, only to find they’ve been pre-aimed by opponents who heard their footsteps before they even arrived.
 Learn to slow down when necessary, using quiet movement to approach objectives.

 The fifth mistake is going solo.
 CQB is a team sport, and even in pickup games you should try to coordinate with nearby teammates.
 Solo room clearing carries far more risk than two or three people working together.
 At minimum, tell the people around you what you intend to do, or follow experienced players’ lead.
+(That said, sometimes you have no choice — see the Solo CQB section above for how to manage it.)

 Using a Shot Timer to Improve CQB Skills